openshift/enhancements/enhancements/ingress/custom-route-configuration.md

     // That means it could be embedded into the route or used by the operand directly.
     // Operands should take care to ensure that if they use passthrough termination, they properly use SNI to allow service
     // DNS access to continue to function correctly.
-    // SANs in the certificate are ignored, but SNI can be used to make operator managed certificates (like internal load balancers
+    // Operators are not required to inspect SANs in the certificate to set up SNI.
-    // and service serving certificates) serve correctly.
     ServingCertKeyPairSecret SecretNameReference

     // possible future, we could add a set of SNI mappings.
 I suspect most operators would not properly handle it today.